IwanKaramazow/FastReplaceString/README.md

 # FastReplaceString
 Fast native implementation in c of a replace string script as an npm package.
-Replaces a (wide) string in a file.
+Replaces a string in a file. (supports Unicode)

 ## Usage
 ```